Here's where you'll find answers to some of the most common questions we hear from our swim team families.

 Q. What neighborhoods fall within Barracudas boundaries?

-A. Families residing in the neighborhoods of: South Briar, Shadowbriar, Southlake, Ashford Hollow and Ashford Village are in Barracuda territory.
+A. Families residing in the neighborhoods of: South Briar, Shadowbriar, Southlake, Ashford Hollow and Ashford Villages are in Barracuda territory.
 Plus, residents within the designated "open territory" covering the area west of Dairy Ashford, south of Westheimer, east of Wilcrest and north of Buffalo Bayou.

 View Barracuda territory map.